“The Complete Ritual”

 The ritual begins by inviting in Spirit and connecting to the Divine Source through an altar.
 For Ibada Kamili, anything can be an altar: a personal shrine, a single sacred item, or even our own body.
 Consecration of the ritual is marked by blessing the space with a prayerful affirmation, along with an action such as lighting a candle, ringing a bell, burning herbs or incense, etc. It is here that we also set our inner intention and make a soulful offering to Spirit.

-Center the Breath
+Deepen the Breath

 At this stage in Ibada Kamili, we focus on increasing our awareness of divine energy to feel the infinite life force that permeates all of existence.
-We concentrate on channeling our own sacred power throughout every dimension of our Soul Self: physical, emotional, mental, spiritual, and universal.
+We concentrate on expanding our own sacred power throughout every dimension of our Soul Self: physical, emotional, mental, spiritual, and universal.
 Through techniques of visualization and sensation, we open and allow ourselves to become absorbed in experiencing the omnipresent energy of Spirit.

 With our energy awareness amplified, we expand the ritual into physical motion.
 Our motion is a free-form bodily expression of union with the sacred and a celebration of our divinity.
 Movement is connected to conscious deep breathing and the flow of transcendent energy, and is a space of personal freedom.
 While yogic poses are a commonly chosen form of motion in Ibada Kamili, other forms of Africentric movement such as dancing and drumming are welcome.